spectrum-spark/covid_singlestrain_scenarios/README.md

 # Single-strain Modelling of COVID-19: exploration of vaccination and boosting scenarios

 This repository contains the source code for an agent-based model of COVID-19 disease spread in a population.
-In particular, the code produces the model figures and results for a presentation given to IVIRAC on the 13th of February 2023.
+In particular, the code produces the model figures and results for a presentation given to IVIRAC on the 13th of February 2023, with additional code to produce extra results for the final report.

 Mathematical modelling assumptions can be found [here: Covid IBM: Waning Immunity](https://spectrum-spark.github.io/covid-IBM/).